 Holašovice Historical Village (15km from Ceske Budejovice)

 Holašovice is associated with tragic events: in the 16th century, an epidemic of bubonic plague wiped out almost the entire population, and only two people survived.
-Nevertheless, life returned to the area over time, and today the peaceful and tranquil village has about 150 inhabitants.
+Nevertheless, life returned to the area over time, and today, the peaceful and tranquil village has about 150 inhabitants.

-Next to the stone houses in Holašovice, there are authentic wooden houses and a picturesque pond in the middle of the local square.
+Next to the stone houses in Holašovice are authentic wooden houses and a picturesque pond in the middle of the local square.
 We wouldn’t advise coming here during the peak tourist season; otherwise, you risk missing out on the tranquillity and peacefulness for which the village has long been renowned.

 National Museum (Prague)

-The early 19th century is considered a special time in the history of the Czech Republic; it is the time of the Czech National Revival.
+The early 19th century is considered a particular time in the history of the Czech Republic; it is the time of the Czech National Revival.
 That was a time when the culture and history of Bohemia began to receive special attention.
 It was then, in 1818, that the National Museum was established in Prague.

 Choco-Story Chocolate Museum (Prague)

 Visitors can learn the process and intricacies of making chocolate using the unique Belgian recipe, though all the secrets won’t be revealed.
 You will, however, learn some new recipes and even have the opportunity to try your hand at making a special kind of chocolate at home.
-And yet, a museum is not a museum without history, and chocolate has a history of more than 2,500 years.
+And yet, a museum is not without history, and chocolate has a history of more than 2,500 years.

 The tour itself doesn’t take long, but the tasting, we’re sure, will keep you entertained for a long time.
-If you really like it, there’s a shop right next door to the museum where you can buy chocolate for yourself, your friends, and all your relatives.
+If you like it, there’s a shop next door to the museum where you can buy chocolate for yourself, your friends, and all your relatives.

 Prague Castle & the Cathedral of St. Vitus, Wenceslas, and Vojtěch (Prague)